FiligranHQ/xtm-composer/docs/installation.md

   -n xtm-composer
 ```

-4. Create service account
+4. Create service account:

 XTM Composer use a service account to have authorization to start new pods and deployments on the cluster.
 ```bash
 cat <<EOF | kubectl apply -n xtm-composer -f -
 apiVersion: v1